Skip to main content

 To request deletion of your personal data, email privacy@grailguard.io with the subject line “Right to Erasure Request”.
 Include your full name, email address associated with the account, and (optionally) a booking tracking number.
 We will verify your identity and:

-• Acknowledge receipt within 2 business days
+• Acknowledge receipt within 10 business days (we typically respond within 1 business day) per CCPA §1798.130(a)(2)(B)

 • Complete the deletion within 30 days (extendable to 90 days for complex requests)